News

 According to the president, a recent MSNBC-ESPN poll demonstrated that loss of faith.

 “More than half the people in this country believe we’re headed in the wrong direction,” said the president.
 “I blame crappy, ‘off-shore’ GPS systems for this sad lack of direction.
-Americans shouldn’t buy any GPS system manufactured in a shithole country.”
+Americans shouldn’t buy any GPS system manufactured in a merdehole country.”

 The most recent case of a “sad” GPS malfunction involved a Trump-supporting Nevada couple John and Beth Martin, who were stranded on Christmas Day after their SUV’s navigation system sent them down a remote dirt road and into a ditch in the Winema-Fremont National Forest outside the small town of Silver Lake.